trentm/trentm.github.com/_posts/2024-09-30-choosing-readable-ansi-colors-for-clis.markdown

 ## Examples of poor colours on a light background

 Here are some examples, with screenshots, of programs that use colours/styles in the terminal that are problematic for readability.
 Some of these might be outdated.
 I hadn't noted program version or the date when collecting these.
+Also, bad me for never having opened issues on these projects regarding the colour issue.

 ### webpack

+Webpack using bright yellow.

 ![webpack program using bright yellow](/img/ansi-color-webpack.png)

 ### npm install

+`npm install` using bright yellow for the count of moderate vulnerabilities.

 ![npm using bright yellow for a moderate vulnerability](/img/ansi-color-npm.png)

 ### nvm ls

+`nvm ls` using bright yellow for some aliases.

 !['nvm ls' using bright yellow](/img/ansi-color-nvm.png)

 ### maven test output

+Maven test output using bright yellow.

 ![maven test output using bright yellow](/img/ansi-color-maven.png)

 ### az login

+`az login` using bright yellow.
 `az` is the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/)

 !['az' using bright yellow](/img/ansi-color-az.png)